Trauma therapy in Berlin (Friedenau, Steglitz-Zehlendorf) and online

 How do traumas arise?

-Physical violence during assaults, accidents, sexual assaults or natural disasters can lead to shock trauma.
+Assaults, accidents, sexual assaults or (natural) disasters can lead to shock trauma (including post-traumatic stress disorder; PTSD).

 Emotional neglect, relationship problems or prolonged abuse can cause complex trauma (k-PTSD).

+Many symptoms initially serve the purpose of survival.
 The psyche protects us by splitting off unbearable memories and feelings and ensuring survival.
-The symptoms (see list above) are varied and individual.
-They also change over the years.
+The symptoms are varied and individual.
+It often changes over the years.

 How does the therapy work?

-The stabilization phase is about bringing you more into balance.
+1) The stabilization phase is about bringing you more into balance.
 Your resources are strengthened through relaxation exercises, mindfulness and imagination.
 This increases your sense of security and stability.
+Emotional security is an important basis for the next steps.

-During the trauma work, we work on the previous reaction patterns step by step.
-Your inner images, body perceptions and feelings play an important role in this.
-Your own suffering and behavior patterns become understandable.
+2) During the trauma work, we work on the previous reaction patterns – step by step!
+Among other things, we work with your inner images, body perceptions and feelings.
+Your own suffering and behavior patterns become comprehensible.
 Feelings of shame and guilt decrease.

 My integrated therapy approach is based on the Neuro Affective Relational Model (Laurence Heller), Somatic Experiencing (Peter Levine), EMDR (Francine Shapiro) and body psychotherapeutic interventions (Prof. Geuter).